opokatech/ecbrates/README.md

 # ECB rates

+This repository hosts a few utility programs for handling historical currencies rates.

-This is a http server which serves current and historical currently rates as JSON.
+One of them is a simple http server which serves data as JSON.
 Data is taken from [European Central Bank](https://www.ecb.europa.eu/stats/eurofxref/) and updated periodically.

-It was written just for fun to test some C++ 17 features and libraries.
+It was written just for fun to test some C++ 17 features and libraries back in 2018 and a updated a bit a of 2024.

 ## Quick start